warmana/cloudant-docs-fork/docs2017/src/api/using_views.md

 ```
 {:codeblock}

-You could use the same approach for view indexes.
+You might use the same approach for view indexes.

-_Example request to obtain the full content of documents that match the listed keys, using HTTP:_
+_Example request using HTTP to obtain the full content of documents that match the listed keys:_

 ```http
 POST /recipes/_design/recipes/_view/by_ingredient?include_docs=true HTTP/1.1